yingding/android-examples/kotlinCodeLabCoroutinesIntro/README.md

 # Introduction

-this code repository is based on the (Kotlin Coroutines codelab)[https://developer.android.com/codelabs/kotlin-coroutines#0].
+this code repository is based on the [Kotlin Coroutines codelab](https://developer.android.com/codelabs/kotlin-coroutines#0).
 The original code is update to:

 * Kotlin Version: 1.5.21
 * Jetpack ViewBinding